Include Patterns

 In the following example, psa is the Root Control Block and cvt.ecvt is the Include Pattern.

-The following example extracts the PSA, includes the CVT, and includes the ECVT with the CVT.
+The following example extracts the PSA control block from Live Memory, includes the CVT control block, and includes the ECVT control block with the CVT control block.

 Python Script